James B. Terrill: American Civil War service

 In May 1861, James B. Terrill was elected major of the 13th Virginia Infantry Regiment.
 The colonel of the regiment was A. P. Hill, later Lieutenant General, and the lieutenant colonel was James A. Walker, later Brigadier General.
 Terrill served at the Battle of First Manassas, in Jackson's Valley Campaign, during the Seven Days Battles, at the Battle of Cedar Mountain, Battle of Second Manassas, Battle of Antietam, Battle of Fredericksburg, Battle of Chancellorsville, Gettysburg campaign, the Battle of the Wilderness and the Battle of Spotsylvania Court House.
 He was promoted first to lieutenant colonel and then after the Battle of Chancellorsville, on May 15, 1863, he was promoted to colonel of the regiment.

-Terrill was killed in action at the Battle of Totopotomoy Creek or Battle Bethesda Church in Hanover County, Virginia on May 30, 1864, a few days before the Battle of Cold Harbor, which took place about 3 or 4 miles to the south.
+Terrill was killed in action at the Battle of Totopotomoy Creek or the Battle of Bethesda Church in Hanover County, Virginia on May 30, 1864, a few days before the Battle of Cold Harbor, which took place about 3 or 4 miles to the south.
 Terrill was buried at Bethesda Church, near the battlefield, by Union troops.